Merit 3D

 We accept a wide range of file formats for 3D printing, including STL (Standard Tessellation Language), OBJ (Wavefront Object), STEP (Standard for the Exchange of Product Data), and more.
 If you have a specific file format that you’re unsure about, please contact us, and we will guide you through the file submission process.

 We can print both functional end-use parts and prototypes.
 Our additive manufacturing processes allow us to produce parts with high precision and mechanical properties suitable for functional applications.
-Whether you need prototypes for testing and validation or production ready parts, we can accommodate your requirements.
-Our pricing model is structured for mass production so prototypes will be at a prototyping price.
+Whether you need prototypes for testing and validation or production-ready parts, we can accommodate your requirements.
+Our pricing model is structured for mass production so prototypes will cost more.

 Yes, we offer international shipping for 3D printed parts.
 Customers must pay all customs, duties, and taxes.
 For any needs relating to international shipping call 833-341-2335.